 The Picts and Scots raided Britain, plundering and taking hostages when Patrick was 16.
 He and his sister, Lupita were taken captive across the Irish Sea to their new home in Ireland, along with thousands of others.
-During his captivity he was left hungry, half-naked, cold and close to collapsing.
+During his captivity, he was left hungry, half-naked, cold and close to collapsing.
 These raiders sold him like a mere animal.
-His new owner, Milcho, a sheep farmer, treated him little better than his captors.
+His new owner, Milcho, a sheep farmer, treated him a little better than his captors.
 Milcho was a druid and opposed to Christianity, which was spreading across Ireland at that time.
 But it was during this arduous time that God was made real to Patrick, and as he said later, his eyes were opened to see his unbelief, disobedience and his rejection of the Gospel.

 Walters writes, “He was truly converted.
 All the scripture he learned as a child flooded his mind and heart, deciding that somehow, he would become a servant of God.”

 From the beginning of his new walk with God, Patrick was gripped with a desire to pray.
 He would wake in the night to pray.
-He would rise early before dawn to seek God, even in rain, frost and snow without any ill effect to his health.
+He would rise early before dawn to seek God, even in rain, frost, and snow without any ill effect to his health.
 On mountain tops, forests and fields, he prayed earnestly.
-He believed the reason for this great fervency of heart was that the Spirit of God burned in him as a fire.
+He believed the reason for this great fervency of heart was that the Spirit of God burned in him like a fire.
 He was aware that this zeal and desire came from God, not man, tradition or religion.